zethon/AshCoin/docs/settings.md

 ## Custom Config

-The default configuration file can be override using the `--config` or `-c` option on the command line.
+The default configuration file can be overriden using the `--config` or `-c` option on the command line.

 ```bash
 $> ash -c /path/to/my/config.file